googleapis/repo-automation-bots/packages/buildcop/README.md

    directories.
 They must be named `sponge_log.xml`.
 1. If you're _not_ already using Trampoline, add the Trampoline `gfile` directory to your Kokoro job.
-This contains the `buildcop.sh` script that will publish the logs in the next step.
+This contains the `buildcop.sh` script that will be used to publish the logs.

    ```
    gfile_resources: "/bigstore/cloud-devrel-kokoro-resources/trampoline"